1944 Tōnankai earthquake

 The 1944 Tōnankai earthquake occurred at 13:35 local time (04:35 UTC) on 7 December.
 It had an estimated magnitude of 8.1 on the moment magnitude scale (making it the strongest known earthquake of 1944) and a maximum felt intensity of greater than 5 Shindo (about VIII (Severe) on the Mercalli intensity scale).
 It triggered a large tsunami that caused serious damage along the coast of Wakayama Prefecture and the Tōkai region.
 Together, the earthquake and tsunami caused 3,358 casualties.

 Tectonic setting

 The southern coast of Honshū runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea plate beneath the Eurasian plate.
 Movement on this convergent plate boundary leads to many earthquakes, some of them of megathrust type.
 The Nankai megathrust has five distinct segments (A–E) that can rupture independently, the segments have ruptured either singly or together repeatedly over the last 1300 years.
 Megathrust earthquakes on this structure tend to occur in pairs, with a relatively short time gap between them.
-The 1944 event, which ruptured the C & D segments was followed two years later by the 1946 Nankaidō earthquake, rupturing segments A & B. In addition to these two events, there were two similar earthquakes in 1854.
+The 1944 event, which ruptured the C & D segments was followed two years later by the 1946 Nankai earthquake, rupturing segments A & B. In addition to these two events, there were two similar earthquakes in 1854.
 In each case the northeastern segment ruptured before the southwestern segment.